beatricedaniel/pokewatch/README.md

 **PokeWatch: Pokémon Card Price Drift & Alerting Platform**

-PokeWatch is a small MLOps-driven platform that helps collectors and small investors monitor a fixed universe of 30 Pokémon cards and spot potential BUY/SELL opportunities.
+PokeWatch is a small MLOps-driven platform that helps collectors and small investors monitor a fixed universe of ~40 Pokémon cards and spot potential BUY/SELL opportunities.

 The core idea is to estimate a **“fair value”** for each card (based on recent price history and simple models) and compare it to the current market price.
 When the market price deviates too much from the estimated fair value, PokeWatch raises a BUY, SELL, or HOLD suggestion.

 The project is designed as an end-to-end MLOps example:
 - Real price data from public Pokémon pricing APIs.
 - Simple time-series/tabular models for fair value.
-- Microservices for data collection and inference.
+- FastAPI service for inference and data collection.
 - Experiment tracking, data/model versioning, orchestration, deployment, and monitoring.